Schulich School of Law

 The Schulich School of Law is the law school of Dalhousie University in Halifax, Nova Scotia, Canada.
 Founded in 1883 as Dalhousie Law School, it is the oldest university-based common law school in Canada.
 It adopted its current name in October 2009 after receiving a $20-million endowment from Canadian businessman and philanthropist Seymour Schulich.

-Today, the Schulich School of Law is the largest law school in Atlantic Canada.
-With 500 students enrolled each year (170 in first-year) and a faculty of Rhodes, Fulbright, and Trudeau scholars, the school promises “one of the most prestigious and comprehensive legal educations in North America.”
+Today, the Schulich School of Law is the largest law school in Atlantic Canada, with 500 students enrolled each year (170 in first-year) and a faculty of Rhodes, Fulbright, and Trudeau scholars.